cnabio/duffle/docs/100-CNAB.md

 The core concept of CNAB is that a bundle is comprised of a _lightweight invocation image_ whose job is to install zero or more cloud components, including (but not limited to): containers, IaaS and PaaS layers, and service frameworks.

 The invocation image contains a standardized filesystem layout where metadata and installation data is stored in predictable places.
 A "main" script or tool contains top-layer orchestration logic.
 Parameterization and credentialing allow injection of configuration data into the main image.

-And using the process interface, signals are sent to the main program to indicate information about user intent.
-Finally, to tie in other container images, CNAB bundles include a manifest for image tracking.
+Actions are sent to the `run` command via environment variable.
+Actions determine whether a bundle is to be installed, upgraded, downgraded, uninstalled, or merely queried for status.

 ### Key Terms: